anshoomehra/CarND-Path-Planning-Project/Model Documentation.md

 2. **getClosestCarsFromSensor** : Returning closest promixity car's out of all given by sensor data.
 This collection get's revisited every 20ms, however act as cache for 20ms helping with optimization of code..
 3. **prepareForAnamoly** :Method preparing what are viable actions if anamoly is identified.In this particular project, key anamoly is car ahead of us slowing down, making us 1.
 Either slown down OR 2.
 Change Lane.
 Ideally we should have seperate action method however to keep things less complex prepare will execute the identified actions ..
-4. **checkForAnamoly** : This is sort of parent method following execution of above helper methods i.e. checking if Anamoly arise, if so, what action shoudl be taken and further execute desired action ..
+4. **checkForAnamoly** : This is sort of parent method following execution of above helper methods i.e. checking if Anamoly arise, if so, what action should be taken and further execute desired action ..

 **Hyper-parameters** - Though there were technically only 3 parameters to play with, it took me awefully long time to fine tune'em.
 The params used to have smooth operatios were..
 1. Thershold distance indicating posible collision in same lane.
 2. Thershold distance indiciating safe to make lane change.
 3. Speed Progression to minimize jerk & effcetive lane changing..

+**Speed Progression** is important topic to talk about, initially it worked but in some corner cases, because for sporadic speed adjustment, excessive breaking was applied causing collision & even at time out of lane, as speed is key factor generating waypoints via spline.
+The improvised approach I followed is that -
+- Computed average lane speed for left, middle and right.
+- Minimim speed of 30 mph is maintained along with maximum of 50 mph.
+Minimum speed helped keep all factors in control and very smooth run.
+- If car ahead reach way closer than defined threshold (30m) like distance of 20m, aggressive breaking is applied to bring desired speed.
+This is the only scenario which bring speed down from 30 mph.
+- Factor to reduce speed: unless aggressive, I used factor derived by Avg Lane Speed with Current Speed to compute smooth de-acceleration..
+- For acceleration: from 0 - 40, used flat factor of .224.
+Post 40 mph, I used factor derived by Avg Lane Speed with Current Speed to compute smooth acceleration..
+At higher speed aggressive acceleration and de-accelartion unless desired could lead to unpredictable behavior ..

 At this stage, and post many terrible failed attempts, I had successful run of 10+ miles.. (https://www.youtube.com/watch?v=pf4h2VsrJ5M&t=25s).